Intergenerational Mobility Trends and the Changing Role of Female Labor: Trends in Intergenerational Mobility

-In Figure \ref{ira_excluding}, we restrict the sample to parent-child pairs with labor income surpassing 10,000 USD (2017).
+We document similar trends for a large set of different specifications in Appendix \ref{APP:figures}.
+Most importantly, we show that the trends remain similar when measured in net-of-tax income and gross income (Figure \ref{fig:income_types}), and when measuring child income at various ages (Figure \ref{fig:ages_income}).
+In Figure \ref{fig:ira_excluding}, we restrict the sample to parent-child pairs with labor income surpassing 10,000 USD (2017).
 In other words, we calculate rank associations for the subset of the population that is fully active in the labor market.
-In general, the mobility trends persist and are similar in magnitude in this specification.
-However, some cross-country differences are also revealed.
+Figure \ref{fig:ira_ige} compares mobility trends in rank associations (IRA) to trends in the Intergenerational Income Elasticity (IGE).
+The mobility trends persist and are similar in magnitude across all specifications.\footnote{However, some cross-country differences are also revealed.
 Rank associations in Denmark and Norway are lower when excluding non-participating workers from our samples, indicating that \emph{intergenerational correlations in labor market participation} contribute greatly to intergenerational persistence in income --- or at least that children of non-participating parents do disproportionately bad in the labor market themselves.
-In Sweden, on the other hand, the level of mobility largely remains the same after excluding non-participating parents from the estimation sample (Panel B), and even increases slightly when excluding both non-participating parents and children (Panel C).
+In Sweden, on the other hand, the level of mobility largely remains the same after excluding non-participating parents from the estimation sample (Panel B), and even increases slightly when excluding both non-participating parents and children (Panel C).}